StudioEtrange/tango/README.md

 	shell <service> : launch a shell into a running service. modules|plugins list : list available modules or plugins.
 A module is a predefined service.
-A plugin is plug onto a service. plugins <exec-service> <service>|<exec> <plugin>: exec all plugin attached to a service OR exec a plugin into all serviced attached. cert <path> --domain=<domain> : generate self signed certificate for a domain into a current host folder.
+A plugin is plug onto a service. plugins <exec-service> <service>|<exec> <plugin>: exec all plugin attached to a service OR exec a plugin into all serviced attached.

+	cert <path> --domain=<domain> : generate self signed certificate for a domain into a current host folder. vendor <path> : copy tango into another path (inside a tango folder : <path>/tango), mainly to vendorize tango into another app.

 ```